-The Hidden Costs of AI Recruitment Software (and How to Surface Them)
+The Hidden Costs of AI Recruitment Software

-AI recruiting platforms quote a seat price, but the real total cost is shaped by usage fees, premium add-ons, and change-management.
-A buyer’s checklist.
+AI recruiting platforms quote a seat price, but real total cost is shaped by usage fees, premium add-ons, and change-management.
+A buyer's checklist.

 Most AI recruiting software contracts price headline seat licences clearly and bury everything else.
 The buyers who get burned are not the ones who paid too much per seat.
 They are the ones who did not model the rest of the bill: AI usage overage, premium integrations, single sign-on as an upcharge, and the recruiter time spent on a rocky rollout.
 None of that is hidden in any meaningful sense, but you have to know to look.